• Accidents, pain, and illness are sometimes a part of life, and it’s easier to work through in a trusted relationship.

 • Change is the only constant; change is hard, and I can help.

-Maternal mental health conditions affect about 1 in 5 women.
+• Maternal mental health conditions affect about 1 in 5 women.

-1 in 8 women will experience postpartum depression after childbirth.
+• 1 in 8 women will experience postpartum depression after childbirth.

 “When your bare bottom is on the bed delivering the baby, several outcomes are par for the course, and at the same time, we have no idea what the next moment holds.
-It is the ultimate surrender.” —former client and Mother
+It is the ultimate surrender.” —former patient and Mother

 Becoming a birthing parent can bring shifts in identity, one’s values, and sense of self.

-“It ain’t for sissies,” a 74 year-old client says about aging.
+“It ain’t for sissies,” says a 74 year-old patient [on aging].

-Crises are never anticipated, and the circumstances bring anxiety, depression, and profound loss.
+Crises are never anticipated, and circumstances bring anxiety, depression, and possibly profound loss.
 Through specialized training and experience in the field, together, we can explore ways of managing and restoring the quality of life desired and available.

 As illness takes over or circumstances change, death becomes a reality.
 Only in recent years, has it become possible to have agency in ending one’s life to reduce suffering.
-The “right to die” movement advocates for the legal right of terminally ill individuals to end their lives, primarily through the use of medical aid in dying.

 The movement is complex, involving ethical, legal, and social issues.